LondheShubham153/90DaysOfDevOps/2023/day05/tasks.md

  Backups are an important part of DevOps Engineers day to Day activities The video in References will help you to understand How a DevOps Engineer takes backups (it can feel a bit difficult but keep trying, Nothing is impossible.)
  Watch [this video](https://youtu.be/aolKiws4Joc)
+ Ans = #!/bin/bash #typically the first line of the bash scripts
+       BACKUPTIME=`date +%b-%d-%y` #get the current date
+       DESTINATION=/home/usr/path/backup-$BACKUPTIME.tar.gz #create a backup file using the current date in it's name SOURCEFOLDER=/home/usr/path/data_folder #the folder that contains the files that we want to backup tar -cpzf $DESTINATION $SOURCEFOLDER #create the backup or
+ # create directory for backups
+mkdir /backups

+# copy contents of user1
+cp -a /home/user1/* /backups/

+# copy contents of user2
+cp -a /home/user2/* /backups/

+# compress the backup directory
+tar -czvf /backups.tar.gz /backups

+# delete the backup directory
+rm -rf /backups

  In case of Doubts, post it in [Discord Channel for #90DaysOfDevOps](https://discord.gg/hs3Pmc5F)